-U.S. Department of Energy (DOE) established the Portsmouth/Paducah Project Office (PPPO) on October 1, 2003, to provide focused leadership to the Environmental Management missions at the Portsmouth, Ohio and Paducah, Kentucky Gaseous Diffusion Plants as well as the Depleted Uranium Hexafluoride (DUF6) project.
+The U.S. Department of Energy (DOE) established the Portsmouth/Paducah Project Office (PPPO) on October 1, 2003, to provide focused leadership to the Environmental Management missions at the Portsmouth, Ohio and Paducah, Kentucky Gaseous Diffusion Plants as well as the Depleted Uranium Hexafluoride (DUF6) conversion project.

 Decades of uranium enrichment and support activities required the use of a number of typical and special industrial chemicals and materials.
 Plant operations generated hazardous, radioactive, mixed (both hazardous and radioactive), and nonchemical (sanitary) wastes.
 Past operations also resulted in soil, groundwater, and surface water contamination at several sites located within plant boundaries.

-More than five decades of uranium enrichment operations at the former Portsmouth Gaseous Diffusion Plant has generated millions of cubic yards of waste and resulted in soil, groundwater, and surface water contamination within the plant's 3,714-acre boundary.
+More than five decades of uranium enrichment operations at the former Portsmouth Gaseous Diffusion Plant generated millions of cubic yards of waste and resulted in soil, groundwater, and surface water contamination within the plant's boundary.

 Three major projects encompass the majority of the site's cleanup mission: